-Heather Byrne, managing director of the Michigan Ross Career Development Office (CDO), discusses the many personalized career resources available throughout your time at Ross.
+Heather Byrne, managing director of the Michigan Ross Career Development Office, discusses the many personalized career resources available throughout your time at Ross.

-Please note that career development offerings vary for international students living in another country without an eligible U.S. visa.
+Please note that career development offerings vary for international students (excluding Canadian citizens) living in another country without an eligible U.S. visa.
 See details below.

 Recruiters from top companies come to campus to meet with graduating MBA students.
 As a Ross MBA, you can engage in the formal on-campus recruiting process once you have decided to invest the time and resources and have completed CDO’s required preparation.
 You can work with the coaches in the CDO to determine if this is right for you.
 If you do decide to engage in the process, we will help you present your best self.